albertoferreirademelo/notes-on-tech/src/content/projects/budgetapp.md

 slug: "budgetapp"
 ---

 I’m building a small Streamlit app to visualize and plan family budgets.
-It ingests exports from Swedish banks and highlights recurring costs that feel "colder" than they should.
+It ingests exports from Swedish banks, connect all the accounts and highlights budget and costs.